xyb3rt/sxiv/README.md

 sxiv supports the following command-line options:

-    -d           Scale all images to 100%, but fit large images into window -F           Use size-hints to make the window fixed/floating -f           Start in fullscreen mode
+    -a           Display all given files, do not filter out unsupported files (shorter startup time for long file list or slow file types) -d           Scale all images to 100%, but fit large images into window -F           Use size-hints to make the window fixed/floating -f           Start in fullscreen mode